YerkoPalma/ideas/README.md

 ### Description

 Similar to what eslint does, this would check a piece of text to find uninclusive parts in different languages.
 For example, replaces all the `he` for `he/she`, or in spanish replace `amigos` with `amigxs` or `amig@s` allowing to configure the inclusive char.
+[Alex project](https://github.com/wooorm/alex) seems to do something very similar

 # Summary